Isoparametric functions on exotic spheres: Applications and examples

 In this section, the general construction in Theorem \ref{Main} is applied to the existence of isoparametric functions on various exotic spheres and Eells-Kuiper projective planes.

 First, we give a short

-\textbf{Proof of Corollary \ref{homosphere}:} \begin{proof} A well known result of S. Smale ( ref. \cite{Mil07}, pp.128 ) states that there exists a Morse function with 2 critical points on each homotopy sphere with dimension more than 4.
+\textbf{Proof of Corollary \ref{homosphere}:} \begin{proof} A remarkable result of S. Smale ( see \cite{Sm61} and \cite{Mil07}, p.
+128 ) states that there exists a Morse function with 2 critical points on each homotopy sphere with dimension more than 4.
 Thus, it follows from Theorem \ref{Main} that each homotopy sphere with dimension more than 4 admits a metric and an isoparametric function with 2 points as the focal set.

+The proof is now complete. \end{proof} \begin{rem} As Smale's result is a breakthrough in differential topology, Corollary \ref{homosphere} may be regarded as its continuation in differential geometry. \end{rem}

-The proof is now complete. \end{proof} More generally, we also investigate the existence of isoparametric functions on exotic spheres such that at least one component of the critical set is not a single point.
+More generally, we also investigate the existence of isoparametric functions on exotic spheres such that at least one component of the critical set is not a single point.

 Following J. Milnor, let $g:S^{m}\times S^{n}\rightarrow S^{m}\times S^{n}$ be an orientation-preserving diffeomorphism.
 Then a smooth manifold $M^{m+n+1}(g)$ depending on $g$ is obtained from disjoint spaces $\mathbb{R}^{m+1}\times S^{n}$ and $S^m\times\mathbb{R}^{n+1}$ by matching $(tx, y)$ and $(x', t'y')$, where $(x', y')=g(x, y)$ and $t'=\frac{1}{t}$ for any $x\in S^{m}$, $y\in S^n$ and $t\in (0, +\infty)$.
 In light of this construction, we have the following observation. \begin{prop} Define a function $f$ on $M^{m+n+1}(g)$ by and